-The bickering is about accusations of lies cast between both men’ Soyinka a Pyrate and Obasanjo a Kegite.
-When an artist lies it is because he is corrupt, the value of the artist is in his or her incorruptibility and their trueness to their art.
-When a politician lies he is just doing his job, the value of a politician is found in his or her election victories and the success of the policies they espouse.
+The bickering is accusations of lies cast between both men’ Soyinka a Pyrate and Obasanjo a Kegite.
+When an artist lies, it is because he is corrupt, the value of the artist is in his or her incorruptibility and their sincerity to their art.
+When a politician lies, he is just doing his job.
+We find the value of a politician in his or her election victories.
+And the success of the policies they espouse.
 Both Soyinka and Obasanjo know this.

 Hunting quail is not a Nigerian aristocratic sport or pastime.
-Hunting too is firmly associated with the privileged classes and aristocracies in Europe and the Americas.
-In fact, hunting is associated with the poor in Nigeria and described as “killing meat”.
-So when Obasanjo says Soyinka is good at quail hunting again it his way of “Wole you are so out of touch with the Nigerian reality”.
+We firmly associate hunting too with privilege and aristocracies in Europe and the Americas.
+Hunting is for the poor in Nigeria is a means “killing meat,” for subsistence survival.
+So when Obasanjo says Soyinka is good at quail hunting again, it is a jab.
+His way of “Wole, you are so out of touch with the Nigerian reality”.
 But Obasanjo does not want to wake Wole up.
 Wole Soyinka lost that one too.